flutter/website/src/content/app-architecture/case-study/ui-layer.md

     </figcaption>
 </figure>

-1. New state is provided to the ViewModel from a Repository.
+1. New state is provided to the view model from a Repository.
-2. The ViewModel updates its UI state to reflect the new data.
+2. The view model updates its UI state to reflect the new data.
-3. ViewModel.notifyListeners is called, alerting the View of new UI State.
+3. `ViewModel.notifyListeners` is called, alerting the View of new UI State.
 4. The View (widget) re-renders.

-For example, when the user navigates to the Home screen and the ViewModel is created, the `_load` method is called.
+For example, when the user navigates to the Home screen and the view mo is created, the `_load` method is called.
 Until this method completes, the UI state is empty, the view displays a loading indicator.
-When the `_load` method completes, if it is successful, there is new data in the ViewModel, and it must notify the view that new data is available.
+When the `_load` method completes, if it is successful, there is new data in the view model, and it must notify the view that new data is available.

 ```dart title=home_viewmodel.dart highlightLines=19